lukasstk/Bachelor_FDA/README.md

 ## Requirements/Getting Started

 -   **R** (≥ 4.3.0)
--   Before using the package, make sure that all required dependencies and fonts are installed and loaded by running:
+-   Before running any code, make sure that all required dependencies and fonts are installed and loaded by running:

 ``` r
 # --- Install and load all required packages and fonts ---
 source("requirements.R")
 ```